acecreamu/blog/_posts/2016-09-02-thoughts-rationality.md

 ---
 layout: post
 title: "Thoughts about rational behavior"
 description: "Something I have saved from my University times when I was interested in philosophy.
-Part 2."
+Part 2.
+The most important part for me."
 date: 2016-09-02
 tags: [thoughts, philosophy, logic, rationality, happiness]
 comments: true